 In calculating the allowance for consumer loan losses, the Company uses a systematic and consistently applied approach.
-The amount of the allowance is established through a process that begins with estimates of the losses inherent in the consumer loan portfolio based on coverage of a rolling average of historical credit losses.
-In addition, the Company regularly performs a migration analysis (a technique used to estimate the likelihood that a consumer loan will progress through the various stages of delinquency and ultimately charge-off) of delinquent and current consumer credit card accounts in order to determine the appropriate level of the allowance for consumer loan losses.
+The Company regularly performs a migration analysis (a technique used to estimate the likelihood that a consumer loan will progress through the various stages of delinquency and ultimately charge-off) of delinquent and current consumer credit card accounts in order to determine the appropriate level of the allowance for consumer loan losses.
 The migration analysis considers uncollectible principal, interest and fees reflected in consumer loans.
+In addition, the Company estimates the losses inherent in the consumer loan portfolio based on coverage of a rolling average of historical credit losses.
 In evaluating the adequacy of the allowance for consumer loan losses, management also considers factors that may impact future credit loss experience, including current economic conditions, recent trends in delinquencies and bankruptcy filings, account seasoning, loan volume and amounts, payment rates and forecasting uncertainties.
 A provision for consumer loan losses is charged against earnings to maintain the allowance for consumer loan losses at an appropriate level.
 The use of different estimates or assumptions could produce different provisions for consumer loan losses (see "Credit Services-Provision for Consumer Loan Losses" herein).

 Aircraft under Operating Leases.
 Aircraft under operating leases are stated at cost less accumulated depreciation.
 Depreciation is calculated on a straight-line basis over the estimated useful life of the aircraft asset, which is generally 25 years from the date of manufacture.
 In accordance with SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets," which the Company adopted on December 1, 2002, the Company's aircraft are reviewed for impairment whenever events or changes in circumstances indicate that the carrying value of the aircraft may not be recoverable.
-Under SFAS No. 144, the carrying value of an aircraft may not be recoverable if its projected undiscounted cash flows are less than its carrying value.
-If an aircraft's projected undiscounted cash flows are less than its carrying value, an impairment charge based on the excess of the carrying value over the fair value of the aircraft is recognized.
+Under SFAS No. 144, the carrying value of an aircraft may not be recoverable.
+Under SFAS No. 144, the carrying value of an aircraft may not be recoverable cash flows are less than its carrying value.
+If an aircraft's projected undiscounted cash flows are less than its carrying value.
+If an aircraft's projected undiscounted cash flows are less than its carrying value of the aircraft.
 The fair value of the Company's impaired aircraft is based upon valuation information obtained from independent appraisal companies.
-Estimates of future cash flows associated with the aircraft assets as well as the appraisals of fair value are critical to the determination of whether an impairment exists and the amount of the impairment charge, if any (see Note 13 to the condensed consolidated financial statements).
+Estimates of future cash flows associated with the aircraft assets as well as the appraisals of fair value are critical to the determination of whether an impairment exists and the amount of the impairment charge, if any (see Note 13 and Note 14 to the condensed consolidated financial statements).